|Survey name||New orders in the construction industry|

 All projects are coded to the ONS taxonomy for the 23 types of work (for the full taxonomy, please see Annex 1).

-The detail level of data available from Barbour ABI, allows the output data to be modelled to a subsector and regional level, which would otherwise not be possible.
+The detailed level of data available from Barbour ABI allows the output data to be modelled to a subnational and sub-sector level, which would otherwise not be possible.

 While we are reliant on an administrative data source to produce these statistics, it is widely accepted that Barbour ABI are industry experts in this type of data collection.